Flexible working

-Pre-COVID we were on the cusp of great change in how we work.
-Demand for flexible working was already huge.
+Pre-pandemic, we were already on the cusp of great change in how we work.
+Demand for flexible working has rocketed, and today more than half of UK workers will not consider moving to a new job unless it offers flex as standard.
 It’s always been the smart move, helping improve business performance and resilience, ensuring employees feel valued and motivated.
-Now 13 million people across the UK say they do not want to go back to working as they did before.
-Work is going to look different for all of us.
+Never more so than now.

 UNDERSTANDING THE ISSUES